munificent/ui-as-code/in-progress/optional-semicolons.md

 semicolon can never appear and where a newline should be ignored.

 This proposal takes a slightly different approach.
-Instead, we say that any token may or may not be "terminating token".
+Instead, we say that any token may or may not be "terminating".
 A terminating token is the token *after* a newline in a context where that newline could be significant.
-For
-example:
+For example:

 ```dart
 main() {